FAQ

 A: No, but check out our Info Page to learn more about finishing, staining and installation.

-Q: What is the "actual unit size" for doors?
+Q: What is the "actual unit size" of doors?

 A: Our doors are full size.
 For example, a 2/0 by 6/8 door is 24” x 80”.
 Beveling of doors is available at reduced width 3/16”.
 Specifications are available on the product page of each door.